x-f2/cpp-essentials/README.md

 Some files I wrote that I consider useful for writing C++ code.

 ### Makefile
 This is my template for makefiles.
-To keep it simple I made an annotated version and unannotated version.
+To keep it simple I made an annotated version and an unannotated version which explains how it works.